vibeRunner/scrapyard/README.md

 ### NumberGrater
 Search for prime dividers.
 Just like in elementary school.
 ### PascalBracket
-PLEASE IGNORE. i was making it before I had this on the math lesson, so I totally had no clue what's it supposed to do.
+TO BE FIXED. i was making it before I had this on the math lesson, so I totally had no clue what's it supposed to do.
 TO BE REWRITTEN
 ### PascalResearcher
 Basically searches for next rows of the Pascal pyramid.
 Endlessly.
 Used in the script above.
 ### SanicPrimes